SrFuego/django-starter/README.md

-# Django starter template for Django 2.1 with Python 3.7.0
+# Django starter template for Django 2.2 LTS with Python 3.7.4

 ## Explanation of the branches: